dipukumar01/dipukumar01.github.io/_posts/2025-06-13-Sweet-Shop.md

 - **Frontend:** HTML, CSS
 - **Email Service:** In future update, I plan to integrate order received on the gmail.

-## Future Improvements

-- **Enhanced Security Features:** Implement additional security measures such as CAPTCHA and rate limiting to prevent abuse.
-- **Password Recovery:** Introduce a password recovery feature that uses OTP verification.
-- **Multi-Factor Authentication (MFA):** Add options for users to set up MFA for added security.
-- **Admin Panel:** Develop an admin interface to manage users and view OTP logs.
-- **Mobile-Friendly Design:** Optimize the front end for mobile users.

 ## Screenshots

 ### Sweet Shop